PHC sets aside life imprisonment

 PESHAWAR: The Peshawar High Court (PHC) has set aside life imprisonment of a terror suspect due to lack of evidence.

+The lawyer said that the court acquitted the terror convict on grounds of lack of evidence and prior illegal detention by security forces.

-Dozens of such-like appeals have been filed in the PHC against conviction by erstwhile political agent and assistant political agent in terrorism charges on the reports of joint investigation teams.
+Dozens of such-like appeals have been filed in the PHC against conviction by erstwhile political agent and assistant political agent in terrorism charges on the reports of joint investigation teams, as people were first picked by security forces and then handed over to political administration for conviction under the FCR and Action (in Aid of Civil Power) Regulation 2011 after merger of erstwhile Fata and extension of jurisdiction of high court and Supreme Court in the erstwhile Fata.

 PESHAWAR: The Peshawar High Court (PHC) has set aside life imprisonment of a terror suspect due to lack of evidence.

+The lawyer said that the court acquitted the terror convict on grounds of lack of evidence and prior illegal detention by security forces.

-Dozens of such-like appeals have been filed in the PHC against conviction by erstwhile political agent and assistant political agent in terrorism charges on the reports of joint investigation teams.
+Dozens of such-like appeals have been filed in the PHC against conviction by erstwhile political agent and assistant political agent in terrorism charges on the reports of joint investigation teams, as people were first picked by security forces and then handed over to political administration for conviction under the FCR and Action (in Aid of Civil Power) Regulation 2011 after merger of erstwhile Fata and extension of jurisdiction of high court and Supreme Court in the erstwhile Fata.